anephenix/sarus/README.md

 });
 ```

-You can then write a function and attach it to the `sarus` instance on the
+To create your own exponential backoff strategy, write a function and attach it
-`close` event in the eventListeners parameter.
+to the `sarus` instance on the `close` event in the eventListeners parameter.

 #### Attaching and removing event listeners